ResiSense/ResiSense.github.io/pages/results.md

 </blockquote>

 To verify our project mechanism, we coupled the RCA results obtained in *[Figure 4](#figure-4)* for the **G-quadruplex assay**.
 As shown in *[Figure 5](#figure-5)*, both samples 1 and 2 exhibited **a similar slight colour change to blue**, while samples 3 and 4 had a **more robust colour change**.
 Sample 5 exhibited a similar colour change as 1, while sample 6 **did not produce an observable blue colour**.
-The last shown sample was a **positive control reaction mixture** using IDT-synthesised G-Quadruplex DNAzyme ([BBa_K5041001](https://parts.igem.org/Part:BBa_K5041001)).
-These results indicate that we have successfully coupled our third-generation RCA reaction with the G-Quadruplex assay.
+The last shown sample was a **positive control reaction mixture** using IDT-synthesised G-quadruplex DNAzyme ([BBa_K5041001](https://parts.igem.org/Part:BBa_K5041001)).
+These results indicate that we have successfully coupled our third-generation RCA reaction with the G-quadruplex assay.

 # Conclusion

-We have individually tested the **cell lysis** and **target gene extraction** and **coupled the RCA reaction with the G-Quadruplex DNAzyme assay**.
+We have individually tested the **cell lysis** and **target gene extraction** and **coupled the RCA reaction with the G-quadruplex DNAzyme assay**.
 The experimental results support the claim that **the project is feasible** and **the mechanism is valid**.
 To further support our claim, more experiments are planned to confirm the coupling of all reactions.

 # Additional Key Information